 - melt the butter, and leave it to cool slightly

-- in a bowl, sift the flour, add the mixed spices and cinnamon and bicarb of soda
+- in a bowl, sift the flour, add the mixed spice, cinnamon and bicarb of soda

 - add the eggs beaten lightly, melted butter, honey and lemon juice